projectcapsule/capsule/docs/content/general/references.md

      IngressClass.
 Optional.

    limitRanges  <Object>
-     Specifies the NetworkPolicies assigned to the Tenant.
-The assigned NetworkPolicies are inherited by any namespace created in the Tenant.
+     Specifies the resource min/max usage restrictions to the Tenant.
+The assigned values are inherited by any namespace created in the Tenant.
 Optional.

    namespaceOptions     <Object>
      Specifies options for the Namespaces, such as additional metadata or